 INTRODUCTION

-PARAKLETOS.dk is a philosophical exegesis of the biblical holy spirit within the structure of Kant's philosophy.
+PARAKLETOS.dk is a philosophical exegesis of the biblical holy spirit within the structure of the Kantian theology.

-Within the structure of Kant's philosophy, the biblical holy spirit is the constituent power given by God.
+Within the structure of the Kantian theology, the biblical holy spirit is the constituent power given by Jesus Christ.

 Reason

-All human beings live in both nature and freedom.
+Every human being lives in both nature and freedom.

-If a human being is denied the ability to make and/or abolish the law, that human being can choose to fight and possibly die for freedom.
+If a human being is denied the ability to change the law, that human being can choose to fight and possibly die for freedom.

-Because every human being can take the law into their own hands, all human beings live in a state of war.
+Because every human being can change the law, the human race (Homo sapiens) lives in a constant state of war.

 Kant writes:

-"Just as the juridical state of nature is a state of war of every human being against every other, so too is the ethical state of nature one in which the good principle, which resides in each human being, is incessantly attacked by the evil which is found in him and in every other as well."
+"Just as the juridical state of nature is a state of war of every human being against every other, so too is the ethical state of nature one in which the good principle, which resides in each human being, is incessantly attacked by the evil".
 (Text)/(AA VI:96)

-How can the human race [Homo sapiens] forsake the state of war and live in nature, freedom and peace?
+How can the human race forsake the evil and live in peace?

 "I therefore had to annul knowledge in order to make room for faith."
 (Text)/(AA BXXX)